AStcherbinine/omegapy/README.md

 See [`docs/*.md`](docs/) or the interactive IPython help for more details.

 ## Credits
-Developped at the Institut d'Astrophysique Spatiale (IAS), Université Paris-Saclay, Orsay, France

 © Aurélien Stcherbinine (2020–2021)

+Institut d'Astrophysique Spatiale (IAS), Université Paris-Saclay, CNRS, Orsay, France

+LATMOS/IPSL, UVSQ Université Paris-Saclay, Sorbonne Université, CNRS, Guyancourt, France

 ## License
 This package is released under a MIT open source license.
 See [`LICENSE`](LICENSE) for more details.